mohammed-raafat/GPA-Calculator/README.md

 # GPA-Calculator
-GPA Calculator that calculates according to Faculty of Computers and Information (using Python 3.5.1 and Tkinter GUI)
+GPA Calculator that calculates GPA according to Faculty of Computers and Information-Helwan University rules (using Python 3.5.1 and Tkinter GUI)